riban-bw/Cardinal/docs/OSC-REMOTE-CONTROL.md

 #### /load b:patch-blob

-Sending a `/load` message will load the patch file contained in the message.
+Sending a `/load` message with blob parameter will load the patch file contained in the message.
 Patch contents must be in compressed format, not plain-text json.

 Cardinal replies back indicating either success or failure, using `/resp` path and "load" message.

-### /load_file s:file-path
+### /load s:file-path

-Sending a `/load_path` message will load the patch file pointed to by the message.
+Sending a `/load` message with string parameter will load the patch file pointed to by the message.
 The full path and filename must be passed for a valid patch file.

 Cardinal replies back indicating either success or failure, using `/resp` path and "load" message.